gorunul/owrt-controller-v1/README.md

 │               └── view/
 │                   └── controller/
 │                       └── clients_dashboard.js
-└── AP Slaves (you can use the script on main ap too if it has wireless )
+└── AP Slaves
     └── usr/
         └── bin/
             └── report_clients.sh

-After copying the files you will need to give execute permissions to the following files :
+After copying the files on that specific locations you will need to:

+Main AP:
+* edit /www/cgi-bin/get_clients and specify the interfaces to check
-- Main AP: chmod +x /www/cgi-bin/get_clients
+* chmod +x /www/cgi-bin/get_clients

+AP Slaves:
+* edit /usr/bin/report_clients.sh and specify the interfaces to check and the ip address of the main ap
-- AP Slaves : chmod +x /usr/bin/report_clients.sh
+* chmod +x /usr/bin/report_clients.sh

-And last, you need the slaves to run the report_clients.sh script each minute (or more):
-#crontab -e
-* * * * * /usr/bin/report_clients.sh
+* #crontab -e and add * * * * * /usr/bin/report_clients.sh

 Have fun!